 Veliky Novgorod overview

-Veliky Novgorod (Novgorod the Great) is a city located in the northwestern part of European Russia, the capital of Novgorod oblast.
+Veliky Novgorod (Novgorod the Great) is a city located in the northwestern part of European Russia, the capital of the Novgorod region.
 One of the most famous and ancient cities in Russia, it celebrated its 1150th anniversary in 2009.

 Veliky Novgorod history